issaceee/isaac-vault/Readings/Lecture Notes/PRE1W2 Metre.md

 > **Mini-Essay — The Double Passion**
 >
 > The line’s music does not simply echo emotion; it **creates it**.
 The reader’s breath, constrained by rhythm, enacts the poem’s drama.
 To read *“The world is too much with us; late and soon”* is to perform frustration in the very compression of stress.
-Metre becomes **an emotional machine**, generating sympathy through repetition.
-The poem’s measure is the reader’s own.
+Metre becomes **an emotional machine**, generating sympathy through repetition (Wordsworth 1807).

 ---

 ## Metre and the Human Voice

 Metre, as the lecture notes remind us, is never wholly distinct from natural speech.
 It evolves from it, yet stylises it — a form of **“measured speech.”** The most effective metres approximate the rhythms of spontaneous utterance.
-Martin Luther King’s “I have a dream” and the American Declaration’s “We hold these truths to be self-evident” both fall naturally into pentametric rhythm:contentReference[oaicite:5]{index=5}.
+Martin Luther King’s “I have a dream” and the American Declaration’s “We hold these truths to be self-evident” both fall naturally into pentametric rhythm (Dasgupta 2025).

 Such phrases demonstrate that metrical structure is **not alien to ordinary language** but latent within it.
 The repetition of rhythm establishes authority, solemnity, and emotional coherence.
 Metre here functions politically as well as aesthetically: it organises conviction.

 > **Mini-Essay — Oratory and Poetry**
 >
 > King’s refrain, “I have a dream,” sets a beat that disciplines hope.
 Like the pentameter, it balances expectation and renewal — each iteration expanding the vision yet anchoring it in form.
-This affinity between **poetic metre and moral rhetoric** reveals metre’s civic dimension: rhythm as persuasion, cadence as communal heartbeat.
+This affinity between **poetic metre and moral rhetoric** reveals metre’s civic dimension: rhythm as persuasion, cadence as communal heartbeat (Dasgupta 2025).

 ---

 ## The Fall of Metre: Free Verse and Modern Speech

 By the early twentieth century, poets began to **abandon traditional metre**, embracing “free verse.”
-The phrase itself, as shown by digital corpus studies, scarcely existed before 1914; it then “shoots to prominence”:contentReference[oaicite:6]{index=6}.
+The phrase itself, as shown by digital corpus studies, scarcely existed before 1914; it then “shoots to prominence” (Dasgupta 2025).
 What had long been the norm became a mark of conservatism.
 To write in sonnets or strict measure could even, by the 1970s and 80s, be interpreted as politically reactionary — an allegiance to “Reaganism,” as critics jested.

 Yet the impulse behind free verse was not a rejection of rhythm but a **redefinition of it**.
 Modern poets sought the “natural music” of speech, the rhythms of conversation and breath.
 In this sense, free verse continues the logic of Wordsworth’s blank verse — measured by the “real language of men.”

 > **Mini-Essay — Freedom’s Measure**
 >
 > Free verse is not formless; it measures by **pulse, not pattern**.
 The ghost of metre persists even in its absence.
 Each irregular line testifies to an inherited discipline, an echo of constraint.
 As Meredith Martin argues, the “literary movements around the time of the First World War… erased a vast history of debates about versification.”
-To recover metre, then, is not antiquarianism but archaeology — uncovering the lost grammar of our listening.
+To recover metre, then, is not antiquarianism but archaeology — uncovering the lost grammar of our listening (Martin 2012).

 ---